jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 While every effort has been made to identify and analyze every reported automotive and smart mobility cyber incident, there may be additional attacks that have not been publicly reported, and therefore, have not been included in this report.
-Select details of the publicly reported incidents are available in the AutoThreat Intelligence Cyber Incident Repository.
-Additionally, a comprehensive analysis is available to AutoThreat PRO2 customers.6
+Select details of the publicly reported incidents are available in the AutoThreat® Intelligence Cyber Incident Repository.
+Additionally, a comprehensive analysis is available to AutoThreat® PRO2 customers.

+6
- 2024 Upstream Security Ltd. All Rights Reserved EXECUTIVE SUMMARY
+© 2024 Upstream Security Ltd. All Rights Reserved EXECUTIVE SUMMARY
 Connectivity is continuing to transform the Automotive and Smart Mobility ecosystem, increasing cybersecurity risks as more functionality is exposed.
 2023 marked the beginning